Tudat/tudat/tutorials/tudatFeatures/propagationSetup/integratorSettings.rst

    - :literal:`maximumStepSize`

       :literal:`double` that defines the maximum step-size that the :literal:`rungeKuttaVariableStepSize` numerical integrator can take.

+   - :literal:`relativeErrorTolerance`

+      :literal:`double` that defines the relative error tolerance for step size control of the :literal:`rungeKuttaVariableStepSize` numerical integrator.

+   - :literal:`absoluteErrorTolerance`

+      :literal:`double` that defines the absolute error tolerance for step size control of the :literal:`rungeKuttaVariableStepSize` numerical integrator.

 .. note:: Aside from the arguments listed in this page, the :class:`IntegratorSettings` class and derived classes described here offer a number of optional arguments.
 The reader is advised to examine the Doxygen documentation included in the code for further details.